industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![tagstoscreen3](graphics/tagstoscreen3.png)

 Repeat the process for any screen item that you want to connect.
-The easiest way to add tags to the objects is by Drag & Drop from the tab "Tags" on the right hand side:
+You can easily Drag & Drop a tag into your screen to create automatically an IO-field with connected HMI tag:

 ![tagstoscreen4](graphics/tagstoscreen4-1.PNG)